oleksandr-romashko/currency-exchange-telegram-bot/README.md

 In terminal in projects root use `java -jar ./build/libs/CurrencyExchange-TelegramBot-all-1.0-SNAPSHOT.jar` command.
 Application will start.

 To terminate application use `Ctrl + C` shotrkey.

+## User settings storing

+All user setting are stored in `users.json` file in `src/main/resources` directory and may be reused after application restart.